Home | Browse Topics | Health & disability | Disability rights | Decision making: When others can legally make decisions for you

 Protection of Personal and Property Rights Act 1988, ss 9, 10

-The Family Court can make a decision about your care and welfare, like where you should live (this is called a “Personal Order”).
+The Family Court can decide about your care and welfare, like where you should live (this is called a “Personal Order”).

 Through a Personal Order, the judge can also put in place other support you need to be able to make your own decisions.
 For example, the judge might set up an informal arrangement with a “circle of friends” (family, friends, neighbours and health professionals) to give you information, help you come to a decision, and help you communicate these decisions.

-This is a form of the supported decision making approach (this is explained in more detail under “Is there a better approach we could take?”).
+This is a form of the supported decision-making approach (this is explained in more detail, see: “Is there a better approach we could take?”).

 Did this answer your question?